Revealing Unresolved White Dwarf-Main Sequence Binaries using Gaia DR3 and GALEX I. A Volume limited study of 100 pc: Introduction

-Despite several dedicated studies in identifying unresolved WD--MS binaries, their population is still incomplete even within a volume-limited sample of 100 pc \citepalias[][]{Rebassa2021}.
-Through simulation, \citetalias{Rebassa2021} showed that $\approx91\%$ of WD--MS binaries are hidden within the MS region of optical CMD, however, their study focused on the remaining $\approx9\%$ of the WD--MS binary populations within 100 pc volume of the solar neighborhood located in the gap region between WD and MS regions in optical CMD.
-As mentioned above, spectroscopic surveys in combination with UV photometric surveys were also used to find these hidden WD--MS binaries in the MS but all the current spectroscopic surveys are restricted by magnitude-limit.
-The binary candidates found by astrometric solutions also require further UV or spectroscopic observations to confirm their candidature \citep{Ganguly_2023}.
-Recently, \cite[;hereafter N24]{nayak_2024_wdms} targeted to reveal the $\approx91\%$ of WD--MS binaries using UV and optical CMDs as a tool by combining the data from \galex\ and \gaia\ -DR3.
-However, \citetalias{nayak_2024_wdms} consider only those sources having both FUV and NUV detections in \galex\ which leads them to find WD--MS binaries with relatively hotter WD companion.
-In a more recent study on WDs and WDs in binaries using \gaia\ and \galex\ , \cite{Jackim_2024_WDMS_galex} also included the sources which are only detected in the NUV band.
-However, there are a few things which were not considered in their study and can be included for better estimation of WD--MS parameters.
-The artefacts and spurious sources from the \galex\ data were not removed.
+Recently, \citet[hereafter \citetalias{nayak_2024_wdms}]{nayak_2024_wdms} targeted to reveal the hidden $\approx91\%$ of WDMS binaries within 100 pc volume.
+The authors used UV and optical CMDs by combining the data from \galex\ and \gaia\ DR3 to identify the binaries.
+However, \citetalias{nayak_2024_wdms} consider only those sources having both FUV and NUV detections in \galex\ which leads them to find WDMS binaries with relatively hotter WDs.
+Studies by \citetalias{Rebassa2021} and \citet[hereafter \citetalias{Rebassa_2025_mag_limited}]{Rebassa_2025_mag_limited} included sources where only NUV observation or no \galex\ UV observations are present, however, the sources are confined within the gap region between WD and MS in the \gaia\ CMD.
+In a recent study on WDs and WDs in binaries using \gaia\ and \galex\ , \cite{Jackim_2024_WDMS_galex} also included the sources which are only detected in the NUV band.
+However, there are a few things which were not considered in their study and can be included for better estimation of WDMS parameters.
+The artifacts and spurious sources from the \galex\ data were not removed.
 Primary selection of WD binary candidates using UV --optical CMDs does not include extinction correction.
 Though extinction was included in determining the parameters of WD binary candidates, the use of 2D extinction \citep{Schlegel1998} leads to larger values even for the sources located within a few 100 pc where the extinction is found to be negligible \citepalias[][]{Rebassa2021, nayak_2024_wdms}.
 The parameter estimation of WD binaries mainly includes the data from \galex\, and \gaia\ , and wherever SDSS data are available.
 Considering the majority of the MS companions in the binary samples are low-mass M-dwarfs, spectral energy distribution with a larger wavelength coverage including the near-infrared (NIR) observations is necessary for the better estimation of their parameters.
 Choice of wrong extinction values and non-inclusion of NIR observations can make a WD binary appear as a single WD \citepalias[][]{nayak_2024_wdms}.
-We discuss this aspect with an example in the later section of this paper.
-Therefore, better constraints on the selection of data with a longer wavelength coverage and the use of 3D extinction models are necessary to construct a homogeneous and complete sample of WD--MS binaries and to improve the estimation of their parameters.
+Therefore, better constraints on the selection of data with a longer wavelength coverage and the use of 3D extinction models are necessary to construct a homogeneous and complete sample of WDMS binaries and to improve the estimation of their parameters.